apostrophecms/apostrophe-documentation/modules/apostrophe-browser-utils/browser-apostrophe-browser-utils.md

 No need to remember the correct way to construct an event name.
 ### generateId()
-Widget ids should be valid names for javascript variables, just in case we find that useful, so avoid hyphens
+Widget ids should be valid names for javascript variables, just in case we find that useful, so avoid hyphens.
+Prefixed with a `w` so it can always be distinguished from a cuid that came from the server; if we start using cuid in the browser we must keep the `w` prefix
 ### escapeHtml(*string*)

 ### globalReplace(*haystack*, *needle*, *replacement*)